pdjr-beatrice/log/README.md

 ## Using `log-update` to maintain the log

-The `log-update` script is exclusively responsible for updating daily log files by executing the Signal K enquiries identified in the log configuration file and will automatically create new log files conditioned by time in the current time zone.
+The `log-update` script is exclusively responsible for updating daily log files by executing the Signal K enquiries identified in the log configuration file, automatically creating new log files when necessary and writing data into the current daily log.

-When a new log file is created, enquiries in any "INIT" paragraph are automatically executed.
+When a new log file is created, enquiries in any "INIT" paragraph in the log configuration file are automatically executed.

 In normal use, `log-update` takes one or more paragraph names as its argument(s) and processes the selected enquiries into log entries.